openMetadataInitiative/openMINDS_documentation/README.md

 The `main` branch contains cross-version resources such as logos and contribution guidelines.

 The `pipeline` branch contains the code that generates the version-specific `vX.x` branches for Read-the-Docs from the openMINDS schemas, instances, and cross-version content from `main`.
-The build is triggered by changes to the schemas and instances via a GitHub Action.
+This process is triggered by changes to the schemas and instances via a GitHub Action.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->